zephyrproject-rtos/zephyr/doc/getting_started/index.rst

       :board: reel_board
       :goals: build

-The main build products are in :file:`zephyr/samples/hello_world/build/zephyr`.
+The main build products are in :file:`samples/hello_world/build/zephyr`.
 The final application binary in ELF format is named :file:`zephyr.elf` by default.
 Other binary formats and byproducts such as disassembly and map files will be present depending on the target and build system configuration.

-Other sample projects demonstrating Zephyr's features are located in :file:`zephyr/samples` and are documented in :ref:`samples-and-demos`.
+Other sample projects demonstrating Zephyr's features are located in :zephyr_file:`samples` and are documented in :ref:`samples-and-demos`.

 Run the Application by Flashing to a Board
 ==========================================